Rag Doll (Peter Merkel Jr.)

+Publication history

+Rag Doll was introduced in the 2005 series Villains United as a member of the Secret Six, which were reintroduced in the same series.
+The character went on to appear in several volumes of the Secret Six's self-titled series.

+Rag Doll is implied to be non-binary; he once took on a role and costume similar to Robin within the Secret Six, calling himself the "Boy/Girl Wonder".
+In post-Rebirth continuity, the character is explicitly identified as non-binary, with Bane referring to them with they/them pronouns.

 Fictional character biography

 Peter Merkel Jr. is the son of Peter Merkel, the original Rag Doll.
 Born without superhuman abilities, Peter underwent surgery to implant lubricated cybernetic joints that let him emulate his father's superhuman agility.
 The surgery left him disfigured and requiring regular doses of emollient to lubricate his skin and prevent his bones from cutting through his flesh.
 He also surgically removed his genitals, which he considered a "bother".
 A member of the Secret Six, an antiheroic team, Rag Doll has a strange relationship with a Parademon who refers to him as "Clown".
 It considers itself Rag Doll's guard-dog, threatening to hurt or kill anyone who threatens him.
 The Parademon is killed while protecting the Secret Six during a battle with the Secret Society of Super Villains.

-The Six, with new members Jeannette and Bane, are hired to retrieve a card that supposedly gets its owner out of Hell free.
-They are attacked by many supervillains who want the card, most acting under orders from Junior, a mysterious mob boss who controls the West Coast.
+The Six, with new members Jeannette and Bane, are hired to retrieve a card that will supposedly allow its owner out of Hell free.
+They are attacked by many supervillains who want the card; most of them are acting under orders from Junior, a mysterious mob boss who controls the West Coast.
 In a confrontation, it is revealed that Junior is Rag Doll's sister Alex.

 After Bane declares himself the new leader of the Six and fires Scandal Savage, the group adds Black Alice, a goth teen with the power to copy the abilities of magic users.
 After Alice infiltrates a cult and is uncovered, Rag Doll saves her life and she begins a flirtation with him, to Bane's chagrin.
 When Catman's son is targeted for murder, all of the pre-existing team members leave the Six to help Catman after he steals their plane, leaving Bane and Jeanette to create a temporary Six until the others return.
-On their journey to South Africa to try to find Catman, he is shocked to discover that Alice considers Rag Doll to be her boyfriend and attacks Scandal in the mistaken belief that she wants him.
+On their journey to South Africa to try to find Catman, he is shocked to discover that Alice considers Rag Doll her boyfriend and attacks Scandal in the mistaken belief that she wants him.
 Alice summons Etrigan's powers to fight Scandal, but promptly gives up, turning back to normal in tears.
-She explains that she acted out from the strain and guilt of having given her father cancer by mistake.
+She explains that she acted out from the strain and guilt of having inadvertently given her father cancer.
 Rag Doll attempts to offer her comfort, and when Deadshot takes it as an attempt to flirt with her, Rag Doll defends Alice.